Song-Ming/DSA3101-Group-14/README.md

 **impact analysis:**
 Computation of conversion rate and retention rate from dataset.

+**roi prediction**
+Computation and prediction of ROI using CLV and Customer Acquisition Costs.

 ## Python Libraries and Versions
 The project was built using the following Python libraries: